espsrc/rucio-rse-StoRM-webdav/README.md

 systemctl start ntpd
 ```

-Set-up a hostname and check
+Set-up a hostname and check if your hostname is working

 ```
 hostname -f